-You will need the following ingredients to make this Whiskey BBQ Sauce recipe: Dark Brown Sugar, Jack Daniel’s, Soy Sauce, Ketchup, Honey, Liquid Smoke, Sriracha, Apple Cider Vinegar, Instant Coffee, Garlic Powder, Onion Powder, Paprika, Chipotle Chili Powder, Cayenne Pepper and Cornstarch.
+You will need the following ingredients to make this Whiskey BBQ Sauce recipe (see recipe card for quantities): Dark Brown Sugar, Jack Daniel’s, Soy Sauce, Ketchup, Honey, Liquid Smoke, Sriracha, Apple Cider Vinegar, Instant Coffee, Garlic Powder, Onion Powder, Paprika, Chipotle Chili Powder, Cayenne Pepper and Cornstarch.

 Combine all ingredients in a medium saucepan.
 Bring to a boil then reduce to a simmer and cook until slightly thickened over medium-low heat for about 15 to 20 minutes stirring frequently with a wire whisk.